Sarkozy not seeking ECB mandate change, aides

-PARIS/BERLIN (Reuters) - Germany rebuffed French President Nicolas Sarkozy’s call for a debate on the European Central Bank’s role in promoting economic growth on Monday, reaffirming its attachment to the ECB’s independence.
+PARIS/BERLIN (Reuters) - Germany rebuffed French President Nicolas Sarkozy’s call for a debate on the European Central Bank’s role in promoting economic growth, reaffirming on Monday its attachment to the ECB’s independence.

-The conservative Sarkozy, trailing Socialist rival Francois Hollande in opinion polls a week from round one of a two-round presidential election, told a campaign rally on Sunday that Europe needed to rethink the ECB’s role in supporting economic activity.
+The conservative Sarkozy, trailing Socialist challenger Francois Hollande in opinion polls a week before the first round of voting, said at a campaign rally on Sunday that Europe needed to rethink the ECB’s a role in supporting economic activity.

-“If the ECB does not support growth, we will not have enough growth,” Sarkozy told some 100,000 supporters massed in Paris’ Place de la Concorde square.
+“If the ECB does not support growth, we will not have enough growth,” he told some 100,000 supporters in Paris’ Place de la Concorde.
 “It’s our duty to reflect on this issue.
 We cannot have taboo subjects.”

 Aides said Sarkozy wanted a discussion of whether the central bank could better steer its exchange rate policy to favor euro zone exports and was not pushing for a change in the ECB’s treaty mandate beyond maintaining price stability.